 From a generous cash back reward structure to a lengthy N/A intro APR period, the Citi® Double Cash Card offers great appeal with no annual fee.
-For people who don’t want to handle multiple rewards cards, this 2% cash back card offers a simple way to get rewards on every purchase without any stipulations.
+For people who don’t want to handle multiple rewards cards, this 2% cash back card (1% when purchase and another 1% upon payment) offers a simple way to get rewards on every purchase without any stipulations.
 You won’t have to sign up for promotions or deal with rotating bonus categories to earn your rewards.
 However, the perks of this card extend beyond cash back.
 If Citi senses potentially fraudulent activity, you’ll receive alerts and won’t be held responsible for any unauthorized purchases made with the card.

 What we like about Citi® Double Cash Card